digibrown/sr-astro/src/pages/guides/fees-and-limits.md

 ---
-title: Fees and Limits
+title: Fees, Rates, and Limits
-description: Understand transfer fees, exchange rates, and sending limits.
+description: What to compare across providers to avoid hidden costs.
 layout: ../../layouts/GuideLayout.astro
 ---

-We keep pricing simple and transparent.
+Comparing providers means looking at total cost, not just the headline rate.

-## Exchange rates
+## FX rate (mid vs. markup)

-Our live rate updates frequently.
-You can preview it anytime on the [Rates](/rates/) page.
+- Most providers add a markup to the mid-market rate.
+Prefer providers with smaller markups for better value.

 ## Fees

-- Flat fee per transfer depending on corridor
+- Transfer fees vary by corridor and payment method.
+Card and cash pick-up usually cost more than bank-to-bank.
-- Card funding may carry additional network fees
+- Watch for extra charges like intermediary bank fees on some routes.

 ## Limits

-- Daily and monthly caps vary by corridor and verification tier
+- Daily and monthly caps vary by provider and verification level.
-- For higher limits, complete advanced verification
+- If you need higher limits, complete advanced verification before you send.